-Therefore, we obtain no curves of free energy as a function of coordinate(s) but rather single values of free energy differences for certain pairs of "structures".
+Therefore, we obtain discrete values of free energy differences for certain pairs of "molecular structures", and not a curve of free energy as a function of coordinate(s).

-Nearly philosophical question:

-Is there something like "free energy surface" at all?
+Nearly philosophical question: Is there anything like "free energy surface" at all?

-Or, is it only meaningful to ask

-for discrete values of free energy differences?
+Or, is it only meaningful to ask for discrete values of free energy differences?